Marquise Blair: Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-2019

-Blair was drafted by the Seattle Seahawks in the second round, 47th overall, of the 2019 NFL Draft.
+Blair was selected by the Seattle Seahawks in the second round, 47th overall, of the 2019 NFL draft.

 2020

 Blair started the 2020 NFL season being named the starting nickelback for the Seahawks, switching over from his original position at safety.
 He started the season by having seven tackles (four solo) in the Seahawks' first game of the season.
 Blair also generated a forced fumble in the game that was against the Atlanta Falcons and helped the team secure a 38–25 victory at the Mercedes-Benz Stadium.
 In the second game of the season against the New England Patriots, Blair had to step into the role of free safety after starting free safety Quandre Diggs was ejected for a helmet-to-helmet hit during the game.
 Blair's season was cut short a few plays later when a teammate rolled onto his leg following a tackle resulting in Blair tearing his anterior cruciate ligament.
 He was placed on injured reserve on September 23.